Giadissima/Nest-Authenticator/README.md

 > Specify the jwt secret for generating new tokens and validate old tokens. **Make sure of not leave this env variable empty for avoid security breach**

+You can use, for example, a randomized string

 ### JWT_EXPIRES_IN

 > Choose when to expire the jwt token